holtzmak/Community-Meal-Planner-Forum/README.md

 The meal planning market consists of convenience tools rather than educational tools, limiting what platforms and content members of the community have available.
 There exists side platforms and content that only those “in the know” access and share.
 These two situations limit the demand for education and consumption practice change because there is no collective place for members to voice concerns and ask for change.

 This project aims to provide members of the meal planning community with a space (forum) for relevant discussion and critique of recipes, practices, and tools that can be received by meal planning companies/tool developers so as to incite community-led change in the status quo.

-**This project's main source of process-related documentation is the [Wiki](https://github.com/holtzmak/Community-Meal-Planner-Forum/wiki).**

 ## Project Deliverables